incrediblezayed/phone_pe_pg/README.md

     isUAT: true,
     saltKey: Secrets.saltKey,
     saltIndex: Secrets.saltIndex,
+    prodUrl: yourapi/url
   );
 ```
 The default PhonePePg constructor takes 3 parameters:
 * isUAT: This is a boolean value which is used to determine whether to use the UAT or Production environment.
 By default it is set to true.
 * saltKey: This is the salt key provided by PhonePe.
 You can get it from [here](https://www.phonepe.com/business-solutions/payment-gateway/).
 * saltIndex: This is the salt index provided by PhonePe.
 You can get it from [here](https://www.phonepe.com/business-solutions/payment-gateway/).
+* prodUrl: This is the URL of your backend where you've got the api for hitting PhonePe's pay api, it should not be null or empty when isUAT is false

 ### Payment Request